graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 schemaOptions.DeclarationOptions.GraphNamingFormatter = new GraphNameFormatter(...);
 ```

-An object that will format any internal name of a class or method to an acceptable name for use in the object graph.
+An object that will format any string to an acceptable name for use in the graph.

 | Entity Type      | Default Format | Examples                             |
 | ---------------- | -------------- | ------------------------------------ |